Machinery safety courses

 Real and practical benefits that delegates take back to their organisation

 A two-day course designed to help you guard against injury, and meet your legal duties

-RoSPA Level 2 Award in Abrasive Wheel Setters
+RoSPA Level 2 Award for Abrasive Wheel Setters

 This one-day course helps employers meet their legal duties and set abrasive wheels safely

-RoSPA Level 3 Award in Abrasive Wheel Instructors
+RoSPA Level 3 Award for Abrasive Wheel Instructors

 This two day course teaches delegates how to instruct colleagues in the safe use of abrasive wheels